 - Core Affective Experiences/Core feelings

-- What moves people forward through these stages is what occurs in the moment between the two people.
+- What moves people forward through these stages is what occurs in the moment in the dyad, the connection between the therapist and client.
 Observation of how this happens has led to a set of tools which can rapidly accelerate the process.

-- Learning AEDP then is learning how to observe the markers and use the tools.
+- Learning AEDP then is learning how to observe the affective markers and use the tools.

 - The tools are not used uniformly or indiscriminately but are useful for different stages of the process.

 - Every client is different, especially with regard to their attachment style, and so the skilled therapist will observe and adapt the tools as necessary (Pando-Mars, 2016).